SGSVertigo/vertigo-instructions/VertigoIMU_Data_analysis_with_Matlab.md

 ### To plot these:

-1)	load kalman_filter_graphs.m from your matlab folder.
+1)	load kalman3D_and_graphs.m from your matlab folder.

 2)	Click run.